gosha1128/hadoop-ubuntu/README.md

 # hadoop-ubuntu

-Getting hadoop up and running from scratch is not a trivial task.
-Here's how I did it - and hopefully these instructions will help you out if you are doing something similar !
+Getting hadoop and spark up and running from scratch is not a trivial task.

+Here's how I did it.
+Hopefully these instructions will help you out if you are doing something similar !

 ## Prerequisites